stared/stared.github.io/content/blog/2025/01/dont-use-cosine-similarity/index.md

 ### The most powerful approach

 The best approach is to directly use LLM query to compare two entries.
-So, first, start with [a powerful model of you choice](https://lmarena.ai/?leaderboard).
-Then, we can write somethinh in the line of:
+So, first, start with [a powerful model of your choice](https://lmarena.ai/?leaderboard).
+Then, we can write something in the line of:

 > "Is {sentence_a} similar to {sentence_b}?"